 Learners are provided with opportunities that allow them to develop a variety of communication skills through both written and oral tasks.
 Learners will be given access to a wide range of stimuli to engage them in all aspects of literacy.

 Students will draw upon a range of texts as reading stimulus and engage with creative as well as real and relevant contexts.
 Students will have opportunities to develop higher-order reading and critical thinking skills that encourage genuine enquiry into different topics and themes.

-Each term has a theme and a range of tasks including oracy, reading and writing tasks, both fiction and non-fiction, designed to meet all areas of the National Curriculum.
+Each term has a theme and a range of tasks including oracy, reading, and writing tasks, both fiction and non-fiction, designed to meet all areas of the National Curriculum.
 The texts we study include ‘Holes’, ‘Animal Farm’ and ‘A Midsummer Night’s Dream’.

 At A Level, we offer WJEC English Literature which includes the study of poetry, prose and drama.
 The texts we study include Jane Eyre, Doctor Faustus and the poetry of Seamus Heaney and Owen Sheers.

-In Key Stage 3, pupils are given a reading booklet and a ‘chilli’ task sheet with a range of independent learning tasks.
+Key Stage 3, pupils are given a reading booklet and a ‘chilli’ task sheet with a range of independent learning tasks.
 These are linked to the theme of the term.

 In KS4 and KS5, we provide a range of tasks including preparation for assessments; independent research; reading; examination questions.

 In addition, the department offers a range of extra-curricular experiences including theatre visits, Talk the Talk confidence building workshop and participation in the Shakespeare Schools Festival.